jmorgadov/liter/README.md

 ## Liter config file

-When runing any command in liter a `literconfig.json` file will be created with some default configuraions.
-You can customise this parameters as you want.
+When runing any command in **liter** a `literconfig.json` file will be created with some default configuraions.
+You can customize this parameters as you want.

 ### Config parameters

 - `version`

     This is your current package version.
-By default liter will lock for a `setup.py` or a `pyproject.toml` to find your current version.
+By default **liter** will look for a `setup.py` or a `pyproject.toml` to find your current version.
 If you do not have any of this file you must change the `version` parameter in `literconfig.json` to your current package version.

 - `version_ignore`